Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: LBM-FADE validations

 where symbol $\overset{d}{=}$ links equally distributed random variables.
 Moreover, the one-dimensional stable random variable $S(\alpha_{\mu},\,\beta_{\mu})$ described in \ref{sec:ApA} is entirely determined by its stability exponent $\alpha_{\mu}$ and its skewness parameter $\beta_{\mu}$.
 Since $S(\alpha_{\mu},\,\beta_{\mu})$ is Gaussian in the limit case $\alpha_{\mu}=2$ (whatever the value of $\beta_{\mu}$), we retrieve $\mathbf{B}$ in $\mathbf{L}_{\boldsymbol{2},\boldsymbol{\beta}}$.
 With these notations, the p.d.f of $\mathbf{X}(t)$ defined by Eq. (\ref{eq:RW_STABLE}) satisfies Eq. (\ref{eq:FADE_moreGeneral}) in $\mathbb{R}^{d}$ provided $\boldsymbol{\beta}=2\boldsymbol{p}-\mathbf{1}$ according to \citep{Yong_etal_JSP2006,Meerschaert-Sikorskii_Book2012}.

 We sample $\mathbf{X}(t)$ by applying Eqs (\ref{eq:RW_STABLE})-(\ref{eq:distri}) with prescribed $\delta t$, and the density of the sample approximately solves Eq. (\ref{eq:FADE_moreGeneral}) as in the diffusive case.
 This needs sampling many values of the $S(\alpha_{\mu},\,\beta_{\mu})$: each one is given by applying algebraic formulas of \citep{Weron_SPL1996} to a pair of independent random numbers which are drawn from two uniform distributions.
+This procedure works for general initial data equivalent to the p.d.f. $\Phi$ of $\mathbf{X}(0)$.
+When we assume spatially homogeneous parameters, replacing $t$ by $0$ and $\delta t$ by $t$ in Eqs. (\ref{eq:RW_STABLE})-(\ref{eq:distri}) returns the distribution of $\mathbf{X}(t)$ in one shot.
+However, spatially inhomogeneous parameters or bounded domain require small $\delta t$ in Eqs. (\ref{eq:RW_STABLE})-(\ref{eq:distri}).